 - For distribution of the dividend at any time in the future, i.e., in the middle of any financial year;

-- These earnings are retained for future use to help in funding for an expansion of the corporation.
+- These earnings are retained for future use to help fund the corporation’s expansion.

-- One of its uses can be as compensation to the shareholders in case of winding up of a corporation.
+- One of its uses can be compensated to the shareholders in case of winding up of a corporation.

 - An entity can capitalize on the credit balance of the retained earnings by issuing bonus sharesBonus SharesBonus shares refer to the stocks issued by the companies for free of cost to their existing shareholders in the proportion of their stock holdings.
 Companies issue such shares to compensate the shareholders with a higher dividend payout in the form of stocks. to the shareholders.

-XYZ Corporation has retained earnings at the beginning of the period 2019 of $250,000.
-During the year company earns the net income of $100,000 after deducting all the expenses.
+XYZ Corporation retained earnings at the beginning of 2019 of $250,000.
+During the year the company earns a net income of $100,000 after deducting all the expenses.
 It pays the preference dividend to preference shareholders of $75,000 and equity dividend to the equity shareholders of $100,000.
 Calculate the retained earnings of the company for the period ending in 2019.

 Calculation of retained earnings of the company for the period ending in 2019:

-ABC Corporation has retained earnings at the beginning of the period 2019 of $350,000.
-During the year company incurs the net loss of $120,000 after deducting all the expenses.
+ABC Corporation retained earnings at the beginning of 2019 of $350,000.
+During the year the company incurred a net loss of $120,000 after deducting all the expenses.
 Since there is a net lossNet LossNet loss or net operating loss refers to the excess of the expenses incurred over the income generated in a given accounting period.
-It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. from profit and loss account, hence dividends to any shareholders will not be distributed.
+It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. from the profit and loss account, dividends to any shareholders will not be distributed.
 Calculate the retained earnings of the company for the period ending in 2019.